We have programs and services available for every age demographic in the community.

 - Seniors Aquafit: Free aquafit classes available for seniors through a partnership with Portage Pool, offering gentle exercise in a safe environment.
 Seniors are welcome to stay afterwards for refreshments and conversation.

 - Seniors Garden Social: A free tea party-style event for seniors and their families, in recognition of World Elder Abuse Awareness Day on June 15.

 - Seniors Holiday Social: A free holiday-themed gathering in December, giving seniors an opportunity to mingle and celebrate the holidays in fellowship.

 - Seniors Staycations: Organized outings to a variety of destinations around the region.
 Popular destinations include Mayfield Dinner Theatre in Edmonton and Cold Lake Provincial Park.

 Success Stories: A group of seniors taking part in our first round of Seniors Aquafit classes exchanged contact information on the last day, and now they get together on their own and go swimming.
 We are glad to see that our programs are an inspiration to community members.

-FCSS and Community Development encourages healthy families within an engaged and caring community, and supports programs that foster understanding and empathy between people.
+FCSS encourages healthy families within an engaged and caring community, and supports programs that foster understanding and empathy between people.
 In addition to these, the department hosts and assists with public events that encourage the family experience and community interaction.